Eexy/Tortoise-ORM/readme.md

 - Typescript is integrated, so you know what is the shape of a document
 - Tortoise doesn't throw error when manipulating document but return the error.
 That plus typescript you are sur to never miss an error
-- It can sanitize you data : Before creating or updating a document Tortoise will remove all undefined key so you don't need to change firebase settings
+- It can sanitize you data : Before creating or updating a document Tortoise will remove all undefined key, so you don't need to change firebase settings
 - It is easy to build queries